mubeensshaikh15/MubeenSShaikh/README.md

 # MubeenSShaikh
 Hi GitHub,
-I am Mubeen.
+This is Mubeen.
-I like technology and trying to learn a few.
+I am technology enthusiast.

 Thank You for your help.
 NewRepository-Mubeen